-6. Adding Duties And Responsibilities To Job Descriptions
+Adding Job Duties And Key Responsibilities To Job Descriptions

 A good job description should help potential candidates understand the role’s core responsibilities.
 Defining the duties and responsibilities is an essential part of the recruitment process and is good for both the employer and job seekers, as both sides clearly understand what is expected.

 A superb approach that helps candidates understand their responsibilities is to use a bullet point list of responsibilities and duties.
 With a quick glance, bullet points with a brief description help potential candidates assess if the role is right for them, equating to more candidates with the profile of your ideal employee.

 Are you a hiring manager or business owner struggling to write a list of job responsibilities?
 If so, get your hiring process off to a flying start and identify specific responsibilities by reading how to define what people do in their jobs.